 dividend yield = $3.50 / $50 = 0.07

-This means that investing $1000 with a 7% dividend yield would result in a $144.90 profit after two years and total $1,144.90 assuming all the dividends after each year go into buying additional stock.
+This means that investing $1000 with a 7% dividend yield would result in a $144.90 profit after two years and a total of $1,144.90, assuming all the dividends after each year goes into buying additional stock.

 How to choose dividend stocks?

 We are going to cover 3 points for picking dividend stocks:

 Pick a company with a stable and growing free cash flow (FCF).
 Remember that dividend companies take a percentage of their net income (the free cash flow) to pay the shareholders.
 Consequently, the more the FCF, the more dividends you could receive.
 The free cash flow calculator can give you more information on that.